ivandda/loybits/missionVision.md

-# Loybits: Mission, Vision, and Job to be Done
+# Mission, Vision, and Job to be Done

 ## Our Vision